-To determine the mechanism through which QS-21 induced caspase-1-dependent IL-1 β release, wild type (wt), NLRC4/IPAF-deficient and ASCdeficient BMDCs were stimulated with MPLA in the presence or absence of QS-21.
-IL-1 β release was comparable between WT and NLRC4deficient cells stimulated with QS-21 and MPLA, but was completely abolished in cells lacking the inflammasome adaptor protein ASC (Fig. 3A), which some inflammasomes require in order to activate caspase-1.
+QS-21 and MPLA but was completely abolished in cells lacking the inflammasome adaptor protein ASC (Fig. 3A), which some inflammasomes require to activate caspase-1.
 Production of IL-6 was high in all stimulated cells (Fig. 3A).

-As QS-21 did not induce IL-1 β in the absence of MPLA, this suggested that TLR4 signaling is necessary for inflammasome activation by QS-21.
-Indeed, BMDCs from TLR4 and MyD88 deficient mice exhibited no IL-6 in response to MPLA or QS-21/MPLA, but cells from NLRP3-deficient mice produced IL-6 at levels similar to WT cells (Fig. 3B).
-However, MPLA and QS-21 induced IL-1 β and IL-18 production in WT but not in NLRP3-deficient cells (Fig. 3B and C), indicating that this combination of adjuvants activates the NLRP3 inflammasome.
-Macrophages lacking both TLR4 adaptor proteins MyD88 or TRIF were refractory to IL-6 production by MPLA alone and in combination with alum and QS-21 (Fig. 3D), indicating a role for TLR signaling towards inflammasome activation in vitro.
+Because QS-21 did not induce IL-1 β in the absence of MPLA, this suggested that TLR4 signaling is necessary for IL-1 β release induced by QS-21.
+Indeed, BMDCs from TLR4 and MyD88-deficient mice exhibited no IL-6 in response to MPLA or QS-21/MPLA, but cells from NLRP3-deficient mice produced IL-6 at levels similar to WT cells (Fig. 3B).
+However, MPLA and QS-21 induced IL-1 β and IL-18 production in WT but not in NLRP3-deficient cells (Fig. 3, B and C).
+Macrophages lacking the TLR4 adaptor proteins MyD88 or TRIF were refractory to

+IL-6 and IL-1 β production by MPLA alone and in combination with alum and QS-21 (Fig. 3D).
-We wanted to compare antigen-presenting cell stimulation induced by the purified QS-21 to the mixed Quillaja saponin-containing particulate adjuvant, AbISCO-100® (22) which includes QS-

-21. This type of complex belongs to a group of nanoparticle adjuvants such as ISCOMATRIXTM and NovamatrixTM all composed of saponins, cholesterol and phospholipids (22).
-They are proposed to be less toxic than pure QS-21 while maintaining the ability to induce antigen-specific antibody titers and directed T cell responses (58,59).
-Further, similar saponin particles are known to induce IL-1 β production both in vivo and in vitro, (44,45).
+We wanted to compare APC stimulation induced by purified QS-21 to the mixed Quillaja saponin-containing particulate adjuvant, AbISCO-100[®] (22), which includes QS-21.
+This type of complex belongs to a group of nanoparticle adjuvants such as ISCOMATRIXTM and NovaMatrixTM all composed of saponins, cholesterol and phospholipids (22).
+They are proposed to be less toxic than pure QS-21 while maintaining the ability to induce antigen-specific antibody titers and directed T cell responses (58, 59).
+Further, similar saponin particles are known to induce IL-1 β production both in vivo and in vitro (44, 45).

-NLRP3 deficient macrophages had significantly reduced IL-1ß after stimulation with MPLA/QS-21 and MPLA/ AbISCO-100® (Fig. 3E).
-Nigericin, an antibiotic known to drive NLRP3dependent responses (60) also had reduced IL-1β similar to QS-21 and AbISCO-100® in the presence of MPLA or LPS (Fig. 3E).
-Wild type and NLRP3-deficient macrophages stimulated with poly(dA:dT), an AIM2 inflammasome ligand, had a similar IL-1 β response (Fig. 3E).
+NLRP3-deficient macrophages had significantly reduced IL-1 β after stimulation with MPLA/QS-21 and MPLA/ AbISCO-100® (Fig. 3E).
+Nigericin, known to drive NLRP3-dependent responses (60) also had reduced IL-1 β similar to QS-21 and AbISCO-100[®] in the presence of MPLA or LPS (Fig. 3E).
+Wild type and NLRP3-deficient macrophages stimulated with poly(dA-dT), an AIM2 inflammasome ligand, had a similar IL-1 β response (Fig. 3E).
 Interestingly, the IL-1 β response in the wild type cells was similar whether stimulated with QS-21 or AbISCO-100[®].
 IL-6 responses were unchanged between WT and NLRP3-deficient cells under all conditions (Fig. 3E).
-The IL-1 β generated by AbISCO-100® was mature cytokine and also induced cleavage of caspase-1 that was dependent on NLRP3 (Fig. 3F).

-Similar to cytokine production seen with QS-21, TLR4 and the adapter molecules MyD88 and Trif are essential for IL-6 and IL-1 β secretion by macrophages when stimulated with MPLA/AbISCO-100® (Fig. 3G).
+The IL-1 β generated by AbISCO-100[®] was mature cytokine and also induced cleavage of caspase-1 that was dependent on NLRP3 (Fig. 3F).
+Similar to cytokine production seen with QS-21, TLR4 and the adapter molecules MyD88 and Trif are essential for IL-6 and IL-1 β secretion by macrophages when stimulated with MPLA/AbISCO-100[®] (Fig. 3G).

-QS-21-induced cell death under serum-free conditions occurs independent of caspase-1/11 and is rescued by the addition of exogenous cholesterol

-The cytotoxicity of QS-21 in vitro is well documented and results in hemolysis of red blood cells (24), though the cytotoxic effect of QS-21 on antigen-presenting cells is not well-characterized.
-Under serum-free conditions, rapid and nearly 100% cell death occurs after 1 hour in macrophages treated with a high concentration of QS-21 (10 μ g/ml) (Fig. 4A).
-However, a lower concentration, as used for IL-1 and IL-18 induction (Figs 2, 3) does not result in increased macrophage cytotoxicity at either time point tested, uncoupling IL-1 β release and cell death for this stimulant.
-Infection with Salmonella, known for activating NLRC4-dependent pyroptosis, results in 40% cell death after 1 hour post infection and increases almost 2-fold by 6 hours.
+QS-21-induced Cell Death under Serum-free Conditions Occurs Independent of Caspase-1/11 and Is Rescued by the Addition of Exogenous Cholesterol-The cytotoxicity of QS-21 in vitro is well documented and results in hemolysis of red blood cells (24), though the cytotoxic effect of QS-21 on APCs is not well characterized.
+Under serum-free conditions, rapid and nearly 100% cell death occurs after 1 h in macrophages treated with a high concentration of QS-21 (10 μ g/ml) (Fig. 4A).
+However, a lower concentration, as used for IL-1 β and IL-18 induction (Figs. 2 and 3) does not result in increased macrophage cytotoxicity at either time point tested, uncoupling IL-1 β release and cell death for this stimulant.
+Infection with Salmonella, known for activating NLRC4-dependent pyroptosis, results in 40% cell death after 1 h postinfection and increases almost 2-fold by 6 h.